PatrickKyei/PatrickKyei.github.io/_posts/Public/2025-06-11-most-people-have-a-delusional-understanding-of-business.md

 A representation of who you are, what you stand for, and how you think.

-I found this out the hard way when I started offering video editing services.
-I created an account on Fiverr, set up my profile, and offered my services.
-Yet, after three months of waiting, nothing happened.
-I had the skills, but nobody was paying attention.

-I began to question everything.

-I wasn’t going to give up.
-I kept reminding myself that success in business is a slow process, so I shouldn’t make it slower by quitting every three months.

-But something had to change.

-I knew something was off.
-Something was missing.

-So, I began watching YouTube videos until I found one that changed my perspective.

-I needed to capture attention.

-That required more than just listing my services online.
-It required building a personal brand that resonated with potential clients.

-Yesterday, I watched a video of Leila Hormozi where she explained that when someone wants to work for their company, she doesn’t look at their physical resume.
-She checks their social media profiles—LinkedIn, Instagram, X, even TikTok—to get a better sense of who they are.
-Then, she goes through their physical resumes.
+Nobody knows you.

+You have the skill but who knows you have the skill?

+Most people complain they can't make money online because of the single reason that nobody knows you have the skill.

+You have to make people aware of you.

+The most accessible path is to learn, build and share in public.

+If you want to start freelancing, learn a skill.

+If you want to start a YouTube channel, make videos.

+If you want to grow on Facebook, start writing.

+If you want to avoid the 9-5, start building.

+Nothing good comes in life without intentional action.

 People are drawn to those they can relate to.

 Those who share their values and perspectives.

-Capturing attention is much easier
-In the past, gaining attention was a laborious process.
+Capturing attention is much easier In the past, gaining attention was a laborious process.

 You had to physically go out, knock on doors, and pitch your services.

 Today, the internet has simplified this process.
 You can reach a global audience with a single post.

 You need to be strategic about how you capture and sustain attention.

 #### How To Capture Attention